full-void/data-science-concepts/README.md

 The details in the notebooks discussed are:

-## Linear Regression Model Development

-This notebook discusses on creation of Linear Regression Models as a way of prediction.
-Specifically, it discusses:

-* Simple Linear Regression
-    - Getting the equation
-* Multiple Linear Regression
-* Model evaluation with Visualization
-    - Regression Plot
-    - Residual Plot
-    - Distribution Plot for MLR
-* Polynomial Regression
-* Pipelines
-* Regularization - L2 or Ridge Regression
-* Hyper Parameter Tuning with Grid Search
-* In-sample Evaluation metrics like R-squared, RMSE, MAE
-* Determining a good model

 ## Feature Engineering

 This notebook contains concepts and notes on feature engineering: preparing data for further analysis and model development.
 We also go through a life-like example and clean a data from the UCI Machine Learning Repository.
 Specifically, it discusses: